r3wt/use-models/README.md

 npm install --save use-models
 ```

+## Typescript
+- First class typescript support, definitions are shipped in bundle.

 ## Features

 - form helpers `input`, `checkbox`, and `radio` which wire up your form elements to state with path syntax, eg `book.author.firstname`. nesting supported for objects(and possibly arrays)